Make-School-Courses/core-pair-programming/README.md

 # Pair Programming

 > Pair programming is an agile software development technique in
 > which two programmers work together at one workstation.
-One, the
+The
 > driver, writes code while the other, the observer or navigator,
-> reviews each line of code as it is typed in.
-The two programmers
+> reviews each line of code as it is typed in. _The two programmers
-> switch roles frequently.
+> switch roles frequently._

 ## What is it?

-It's a style of committing programming work that focuses on working in pairs.
+It's a style of programming work that focuses on working in pairs.

 ## What are the benefits?